danenbm/fintech-p1-covid-gdp/README.md

 ## Technologies

-This analysis is a Jupyter lab notebook that makes use of the following Python libraries:
+This analysis is a Jupyter Notebook that makes use of the following Python libraries:
 * Bokeh
 * Pandas
 * Pathlib